usithadev/mongbot/README.md

 - `/save username email@example.com` - Save a record
 - `/delete email@example.com` - Delete a record by the email
 - `/getall` - See all data in the database
+- `/changeemail exisiting@email.com new@email.com` - Update an email by email
+- `/changename email@example.com new_name` - Update name by name

 ## More info